Verma314/implementing-scheme/README.md

 - converted readExpr and Eval to use proper error handling
 - modify primitives, and numericBinop to do the same
+- after error handling is complete, go through the entire codebase, refactor it for readability, add docs and explanations

 todo:

-- after error handling is complete, go through the entire codebase, refactor it for readability, add docs and explanations
+- refactor codebase to use stack, and more efficient imports
+- to add conditionals, other logical operations.